yusuke85/cyf-hotel-react/README.md

 **Instructions:** Extract the `<li>` containing "Pizzas" from the `<Restaurant />` component to a new component named `Order`.
 Also, move the declaration of the `orders` state and the `orderOne` function from the `<Restaurant />` component to the new `<Order />` component.
 Use the `<Order />` component in the `<ul>` list of the `<Restaurant />` component.

-**Test:** Make sure the pizza order is still rendered on the page and that clicking on the "Add" button still increments the number of orders.
+**Test:** Make sure the pizza order is still rendered on the page and that clicking on the "Add" button still increments the number of orders, we extract a part of the page/front by defining it as a new.

 #### 13. Render more orders

 **Instructions:** Pass a new prop named `orderType` to the `<Order />` component with the value "Pizzas".
 Then render the `orderType` prop instead of "Pizzas" in the `<Order />` component.
 Make sure that "Pizzas" is still displayed on the screen.
 In the `<ul>` list of the `<Restaurant />` component, render 2 others `<Order />` components but this time pass different values for the `orderType` prop: "Salads" and "Chocolate cake".

 **Test:** For each order, the number of items can be incremented independently.
-Verify that you are able to explain what is happening.
+Verify that you are able to explain what is happening also props can contain strings and the way to use them is the same.

 #### 14. Passing bookings from a state variable

 **Instructions:** In the `<Bookings />` component, declare a new state `bookings` with the corresponding setter function `setBookings` to hold the `FakeBookings` data.
 Instead of passing `FakeBookings` directly to the `<SearchResults />` component, pass the new `bookings` state variable.

-**Hint:** The new `bookings` state should be initialised with the `FakeBookings` variable.
+**Hint:** The new `bookings` state should be initialised with the `FakeBookings`, remember that an useState can contain an imported file.

 **Test:** Check that the bookings are still rendered correctly in the page.